Evidence for Multiple Types of Post-Starburst Galaxies: Properties of PSB galaxy types

-Fig. \ref{fig:mass_distribution} shows that all three groups of PSB galaxies have masses similar to both the most massive star-forming galaxies and the least massive quiescent galaxies, corresponding to galaxies which should be at or near turnoff.
+Fig. \ref{fig:mass_distribution} shows that all three groups of PSB galaxies have masses similar to both the most massive star-forming galaxies (SFGs) and the least massive quiescent galaxies (QGs), corresponding to galaxies that should be at or near turnoff.
 Thus, it would appear that all three groups of PSB galaxies might be associated not with rejuvenation of typical quiescent galaxies, in which case their stellar mass distribution should be more similar to the quiescent stellar mass distribution, but rather with turnoff from the star-forming main sequence.
-Further, Fig. \ref{fig:m_vs_sfr} shows that galaxies within the three PSB groups migrate from the star-forming region (Group 1) to the transitional region (Group 3) on a SFR vs. stellar mass diagram, suggesting the possibility that the three might comprise an age sequence within a single scenario for main sequence turnoff.
-However, based on ages from the star-forming model in the Portsmouth catalog, galaxies in all three groups are consistent with having identical age distributions ($p>0.1$).
+Further, Fig. \ref{fig:m_vs_sfr} shows that galaxies within the three PSB groups migrate from the star-forming region (Group 1) to the transitional region (Group 3) on a SFR vs. stellar mass diagram, suggesting the possibility that the three might comprise an age sequence within a single scenario for main-sequence turnoff.
+Based on ages from the star-forming model in the Portsmouth catalog, however, the galaxies in all three groups are consistent with having identical age distributions ($p>0.1$).

-Groups 1 and 2 have statistically similar mass distributions, whereas Group 3 is skewed towards the low-mass end (Fig. \ref{fig:mass_distribution}).
+Fig. \ref{fig:mass_distribution} further shows that Groups 1 and 2 have statistically similar mass distributions ($p>0.1$), whereas Group 3 is differs, predominantly on the low-mass end ($p\ll0.01$).
 This is true for stellar masses measured by both the MPA-JHU catalog and the Portsmouth catalog.
 As a result, this deviation is likely genuine, although there is no obvious mechanism that would produce it.
 One possibility is that Group 3 should actually comprise two groups, and that the limited information provided to UMAP is insufficient to separate them.

+The Portsmouth catalog fits stellar evolution models to SDSS photometry with a small number of discrete choices of metallicity ($Z=0.004,\;0.01,\;0.02$, and $0.04$).
+All three galaxy groups have broadly similar metallicity distributions that peak between the peaks of the star-forming and quiescent distributions in the $Z=0.02$ bin.
+A $\chi^2$ test indicates that the small differences in the distributions of the three groups are statistically significant ($p<0.01$), but a spectroscopic study allowing a continuous range of metallicities to be fit is required to properly determine the origin and potential astrophysical significance.

-\section{Potential Origins of PSB Galaxy Types}
+\section{Potential origins of PSB galaxy types}